top of page

 Communication is key

-Do it well the first time, so you don't have to do it again
+Do it well the first time

 bottom of page